Mumbai: Two fractures spotted on Central Railway tracks

-While the first fracture was spotted between Asangaon and Atgaon stations around 9.30 am, the second one was located between King’s Circle and Mahim station around 6.20 pm
+While the first fracture was spotted between Asangaon and Atgaon stations around 9.30 am on Sunday, the second one was located between King’s Circle and Mahim station around 6.20 pm

 It looks like passengers on the Central line are destined to face commuting woes.
 Already reeling under the pressure of a megablock, services on the Main and Harbour line went from bad to worse after fractures were detected on the Main and Harbour lines yesterday.

 The ruptured track between Asangaon and Atgaon stations was spotted by the motorman operating a Kasara-bound train, who then immediately informed the stationmaster’s office at Atgaon

 Commuters complained that services were running at least 20 minutes behind schedule, resulting in overcrowded trains and ugly verbal duels between frustrated commuters.

 Around 9.30 am, a major crack was discovered on tracks between Asangaon and Atgaon stations on the up line (towards CST).
 Sources claimed the motorman operating a Kasara-bound train spotted the defect and immediately informed the stationmaster’s office at Atgaon.

 The message was later relayed to the Asangaon station master.
 “It could have been a major disaster because the fracture was over a foot long.
 The fracture was discovered just minutes before a long-distance train was to pass.